tnhu/kanji/README.md

 });
 ```

 Any components want to capture a notification need to implement a listener.
-For example, Logger listens to `"log.info"` to do some logging:
+For example, Logger listens to `log.info` to do some logging:

 ``` js
 Class(Kanji, {